Patient education: Breast cancer screening (Beyond the Basics)

 Breast MRI may be recommended, in addition to mammography, to help find breast cancer in young women with a high risk for developing breast cancer (such as those with a very strong family history or a breast cancer gene).
 However, breast MRI is not recommended to screen for breast cancer in women who do not have a high risk of breast cancer.

 Breast ultrasound — An ultrasound of the breast is often ordered as a follow-up test when a breast lump is found.
-An ultrasound is not recommended as a test to screen for breast cancer in the general population.
+An ultrasound is not, however, recommended as a routine test to screen for breast cancer in the general population who do not have a lump.

 Dense breasts make it more difficult for the radiologist to interpret a mammogram.
 An ultrasound may be suggested in addition to screening mammography, when the mammogram finds that a woman’s breasts are very dense.
 There are no available studies showing that use of ultrasound for screening will improve breast cancer mortality outcomes.
 However, studies have shown that women who are screened with both mammograms and ultrasound tests are more likely to be referred for unnecessary breast biopsies, and so the benefit of adding ultrasound to mammography is not clear.